What is Google Drive?

 5. Click "START".
 Then your computer will start backing up files with Google Drive.
 This will take a while, depending on your connection speed and the number of backups.

-If you want to avoid backup and sync issues, It's highly recommended to try the free cloud backup service CBackup, which allows you to automatically back up files to Google Drive, Dropbox, OneDrive, etc. And you could also increase Google Drive storage space for free if you meet the Google Drive storage full error.
+If you want to avoid Google Drive for desktop not working or other issues, It's highly recommended to try the free cloud backup service CBackup, which allows you to automatically back up files to Google Drive, Dropbox, OneDrive, etc. And you could also increase Google Drive storage space for free if you meet the Google Drive storage full error.

-2. Click the My Storage tab, then click Add Clouds, select Google Drive and press Add.
+2. Click the My Storage tab, select Google Drive, and press Authorize Now.
 Grant authority to CBackup and allow CBackup to access your Google Drive files.

 3. Edit the Cloud name and Storage path, and check the Note option and click OK.